erikdubois/Sardi/README.md

 ---------------------------------------------

-# Missing Icons & Request Icons & Issues with current icons
+# Request Icons & Issues with current icons

 When reporting missing or wrong looking icons make sure to follow these steps so I can resolve it faster and efficiently: